http://www.economist.com/node/16542798?story_id=16542798&fsrc=rss

 - Mohammad Hussein Fadlallah (1935-2010), perhaps sensing his imminent death, during his last dialogue with the Washington DC-based Council for the National Interest on June 2, 2010.

 Tens of thousands of people swarmed the coffin of Lebanon's top Shi'ite cleric, Grand Ayatollah Fadallah, as it made its way through the streets of south Beirut.
-His passing shocked and
+His passing shocked and saddened the region and the loss of his advocacy of dialogue, respect and unity among all religions is incalculable.

 The loss of his support for the current campaign to obtain civil rights for Lebanon’s Palestinian refugees will make that struggle more difficult.
 Justice for Palestine and ending the Zionist occupation was part of his unwavering lifelong work.
 Some media outlets reported that shortly before he died, upon being asked by a medical attendant if he needed anything, he replied, "Only the end of the Zionist occupation of Palestine."